New York hasn’t licensed any pot shops, yet they abound

-While those efforts play out, some pot entrepreneurs have simply rented storefronts and opened up without permission.
+While those efforts play out, some people have simply rented storefronts and started selling pot without permission.

 Empire Cannabis Club already has a location in Brooklyn, two in Manhattan and plans for more.
 Proprietor Jonathan Elfand says the year-old club sells marijuana products at cost to thousands of members who pay daily or monthly fees.

 He argues the operation is legal.
 The state disagrees, but Elfand is undeterred and says he’d welcome a court fight.